-This report is presented for information and for Council to provide staff direction regarding 2024 tax policy.
+This report is presented for Council's consideration of setting 2025 tax policy for the purpose of levy distribution among the various tax classes.
 The Province has provided upper and single-tier municipalities with the authority to define what fair distribution should be within those municipalities' jurisdictions using ratios intended to be set within a prescribed "range of fairness".

-Over the next few weeks, Council is asked to consider the decision points contained within the report in consultation with their Area Municipal Treasurer.
-Any direction from Council in regard to tax policy options and allocation of the property tax burden received at this meeting, or the meeting scheduled for March 27, will allow staff to prepare the appropriate by-laws for Council's consideration on April 10, 2024.
+Council is asked to consider the decision points contained within the report in consultation with their Area Municipal Treasurer.
+Any direction from Council regarding tax policy options and allocation of the 2025 property tax received at this meeting will allow staff to prepare the appropriate by-law for Council's consideration on April 9, 2025.